See the Story Index for Wael Abdelgawad’s other stories.

 “I’ve seen him around,” Derby commented.
 “But I don’t wish to speak badly of the brother.”

 “Walk me out,” I suggested.
 I said my goodbyes and stood.
 Imam Abdus-Samad did not acknowledge me.
 He simply sat chewing his pizza, staring blankly at a star-patterned curtain that hung in the doorway of the adjacent bathroom.
 I wasn’t sure he even remembered that I was there.
 I paused in front of him, all manner of thoughts tumbling in my head.
-He looked up at me, and I saw in his eyes a trace of the dynamic personality and razor sharp intellect that had made him one of the most formidable men I’d ever known.
+He looked up at me, and for a moment I saw in his eyes a trace of the dynamic personality and razor sharp intellect that had made him one of the most formidable men I’d ever known.

 “You cannot move forward,” Abdus-Samad said suddenly, “unless you release the past.
 Allah Subhanahu wa Ta’ala gives us hardships in order to open our hearts, not to close them.
 We all make mistakes.”
 His face reddened with emotion, and for a second I thought he would cry, something I’d seen him do only once in all the years I’d known him, many years ago when his eldest son drowned in the Kings River.
 “I can only be the man I am,” he said.
 “You can only be the man you are.”